One Day in Oklahoma CityAAA editors suggest these activities for a great short vacation experience.

-Hitch up the wagon and make your way to the Oklahoma City Museum of Art (415 Couch Dr.), where you can marvel at one of the world's largest collections of Dale Chihuly blown-glass art.
+Head to the Oklahoma City Museum of Art (415 Couch Dr.), where you can marvel at one of the world's largest collections of Dale Chihuly blown-glass art.
 As you enter the atrium, gaze up at the museum's signature piece—the 55-foot-tall sculpture made up of 2,100 blown glass parts in beautiful yellows, oranges, blues and greens.

 Courtesy of Myriad Botanical Gardens